 3.Why do you think we need the Government to find solutions to many disputes or conflicts?

-Without the government, these conflicts and disputes can result in violence and death.
-Because, one group may believe that it has all the right to use force and prevent other groups from protesting.
+Without the government, conflicts and disputes can result in violence and death.
+One group may believe that it has all the right to use force and prevent other groups from protesting.
 But in some cases, corrupt governments can themselves play a part in escalating these disputes and conflicts between people.

 4.What actions does the Government take to ensure that all people are treated equally?

 People are given reservations in the education field and in government jobs, on the basis of their caste.
 This is done to uplift their social status.

 5.Read through the chapter and discuss some of the key ideas of a democratic government.
 Make a list.
 For example, all people are equal.